 Designed with conservation at its core, Lied Lodge & Conference Center at Arbor Day Farm reflects the Arbor Day Foundation’s commitment to tree planting and environmental stewardship.
-As a guest of Lied Lodge, you will find a variety of sustainable choices—from locally sourced menu selections in the Timber Dining Room to recycling bins in each guest room to Green Seal-certified detergents and cleansers used throughout the facility.
+As a guest of Lied Lodge, you will find a variety of sustainable choices—from locally sourced menu selections at Timbers to recycling bins in each guest room to Green Seal-certified detergents and cleansers used throughout the facility.
 Visit our sustainability page redirect for a current list of environmentally friendly practices at Lied Lodge.

 Lied Lodge Parking Lot Arboretum